 - Transactionality is implemented via a multi-phase lock — presumably DynamoDB keeps a hidden lock table, which is directly reflected in the additional costs for transactionality.
-DynamoDB transactions are not ACID (they are not fully isolated or serializable) and cannot effectively substitute for relational transactions.
+DynamoDB transactions are not ACID (they are neither isolated nor serializable) and cannot effectively substitute for relational transactions.
 Transaction state is not visible to replicas or even to secondary indexes within the same replica.

 As you may predict from the above, the DynamoDB literature is absolutely packed with examples of “single-table design” using aggressive NoSQL-style denormalization.
 Using the more complex features is generally discouraged.
-It makes sense that DynamoDB’s pricing is also designed around single-table, eventually-consistent usage, even though in replicated and indexed scenarios individual queries must interact with multiple tables, often multiple times.
+DynamoDB’s pricing is also designed around eventually-consistent single tables, even though in replicated and indexed scenarios individual queries must often repeatedly interact with multiple tables.
+Furthermore, even though global tables were added a few years later, the overall pricing becomes significantly higher, while the same eventually-consistent data integrity compromise remains. designed around single-table, eventually-consistent usage, even though in replicated and indexed scenarios individual queries must interact with multiple tables, often multiple times.

 Additional challenges lie in the query model itself.
 Unlike Fauna’s query language FQL or SQL, DynamoDB’s API does not support dependent reads or intra-query computation.
-Fauna does, allowing developers to encapsulate complex business logic in transactions without any consistency, latency, or availability penalty.
+In contrast, Fauna allows developers to encapsulate complex business logic in transactions without any consistency, latency, or availability penalty.

 DynamoDB works best for the use cases for which it was originally designed — scenarios where data can be organized by hand to match a constrained set of predetermined query patterns; where low latency from a single region is enough; and where multi-document updates are the exception, not the rule.
-For example, lock storage, as durable cache for a different, less scalable database like an RDBMS, or for transient data like the original shopping cart use case.
+Examples of these restricted use cases include storing locks as a durable cache for different, less scalable database like an RDBMS, or for less-critical, transient data like the original shopping cart use case.

 Fauna, on the other hand, was inspired from our experience at Twitter delivering a global real-time consumer internet service and API.
 Our team has extensively used and contributed to MySQL, Cassandra, Memcache, Redis, and many other popular data systems.
 Rather than focus on helping people optimize workloads that are already at scale, we wanted to help people develop functionality quickly and scale it easily over time.